What are COVID vaccine certificates and how will they affect travellers? We have the answers below.

-When it comes to health passes or vaccination passports, the main problem at the moment is that airlines, countries and travel organisations will have to agree on common standards and practices.
-That’s what will be discussed at the meeting of G7 secretaries of state for transport next week.
+When it comes to COVID vaccine certificates and digital health certificates, the main problem at the moment is that airlines, countries and travel organisations will have to agree on common standards and practices.

-There are also some ethical concerns tied up with vaccine certificates and health passes.
-Some have raised privacy concerns over the sharing of health data through apps, and others are worried that the whole idea of only permitting travel for people who have been vaccinated is discriminatory.
+There are also some ethical concerns tied up with the idea of digital vaccine certificates.
+Some have raised privacy concerns over the sharing of health data through apps, and others are worried that the whole idea of only permitting travel for people who have been vaccinated is discriminatory, for example against people with allergies, pregnant women or young people who haven’t been vaccinated yet.
+Then there’s the potential for discrimination if these certificates are only accessible on certain kinds of smart phone.
 Some industry experts have called to make COVID testing for travel free or subsidised, in order to address this.

 Want to read more?

 - COVID tests for travel: top tips from testing experts

 - Coronavirus travel questions: Your COVID-19 queries answered

 Want to see what the world has to offer?
 Get the latest news, tips, deals and more sent straight to your inbox.